margaretmf/margaretmf.github.io/poetry.md

 ## Moving On ##
 One door closes loudly, and another door opens quietly.
-Hasten to move thorugh the new door opening quietly, and learn from the mistakes of the old door.
+Hasten to move through the new door opening quietly, and learn from the mistakes of the old door.
 Go forth with momentum,
 the intention to progress,